install4j HelpDownload

 • First run of any launcher in archive media file by the current user

 For archive media files (such as a Windows ZIP file), no installer is available.
 To execute a sequence of screens and actions when a launcher is started for the first time after the archive has been extracted, use this launch schedule.
-It may be convenient to link to screen groups in the installer in order to avoid duplicating configuration in your custom installer application.
+It may be convenient to link to screen groups in the installer to avoid duplicating configuration in your custom installer application.

 In your launcher, you can check for this condition with